rybalkinsd/atom/lecture05/presentation/PITCHME.md

 ### Modern way
 **Servlet API** (a part of java API) - is low-level API
 People tend to use high-level frameworks to make web applications
-This frameworks use servlet API internally
+This frameworks use servlet API under the hood

-The most famous web framework is **Spring**.
+The most famous web framework is **Spring**

 #HSLIDE